neon-bindings/rfcs/text/0000-simplified-module-org.md

 Each public module can be explained like so:

-- `neon::vm`: types and traits that control the JavaScript VM
+- `neon::cx`: types and traits that represent _execution contexts_, which control access to the JavaScript engine
+- `neon::result`: types and traits for working with JavaScript exceptions
-- `neon::js`: types and traits providing access to JavaScript values
+- `neon::borrow`: types and traits for obtaining temporary access to the internals of JavaScript values
+- `neon::value`: types and traits for manipulating JavaScript values
+- `neon::object`: traits for working with JavaScript objects
 - `neon::thread`: types and traits for implementing multithreading computation
 - `neon::meta`: metadata about the Neon library
 - `neon::prelude`: the Neon "prelude," a re-exported collection of the most commonly-used Neon APIs